yqyeoh/techpass-tenant-docs/README.md

 - Download this repository via `git clone`
 - Run `docsify serve .`

+#### Setting Up on zsh terminal
+if you get `zsh:1: command not found: docsify` after npm install: make sure you add `export PATH="$HOME/.npm-packages/bin:$PATH"` to the 1st line in your ~/.zshrc.
+Then `source ~/.zshrc` to reload.
+Finally, test with `docsify --version`.
+You should see the following:
+> docsify-cli version:
+x.x.x

 ### Syntax Highlighting
 The repository has been pre-configured to pull in the default Developer Portal's styling for Documentations.
 (See [index.html](./index.html))